ljherron8/recipes-analysis/index.md

 The response variable we aim to predict is the **average rating** of each recipe.
 We chose this because the rating provides a direct measure of how well-received a recipe is by users.
 By predicting the rating, we can gain insights into which recipe attributes contribute most to its success.

 **Evaluation Metric:**
 We will use **Mean Squared Error (MSE)** as our primary evaluation metric.
-MSE is well-suited for regression tasks because it:
-1. Directly measures the average squared difference between predicted and actual ratings.
-2. Penalizes large errors more heavily, encouraging the model to be accurate even on recipes that would otherwise be outliers.
+MSE is well-suited for regression tasks because it directly measures the average squared difference between predicted and actual ratings.
+It also penalizes large errors more heavily, encouraging the model to be accurate even on recipes that would otherwise be outliers.
-While metrics like MAE or R² could also be considered, MSE’s sensitivity to large errors makes it particularly informative here, and it’s a standard, widely accepted choice for regression problems.

-**Justification of Features Used at Prediction Time:**
+While we also considered other metrics metrics like MAE or R², we decided on MSE for this particular data set to really try and understand the driving factors behind all of the recipe ratings.

+**A note on the features we chose:**
-It’s essential that we only use features available at the “time of prediction.”
-In other words, we must rely solely on attributes of the recipe itself (e.g., ingredients, number of steps, preparation time, nutritional content, tags) that are known as soon as the recipe is created and published.
-We do not include user ratings or reviews from the future, since our goal is to predict how the recipe would be rated before any user feedback is received.
-This ensures our model’s predictions are realistic and reflect the information a recipe creator or platform would have before the recipe starts accumulating interactions.
+We were careful to only use features available at the “time of prediction.”
+In other words, we relied solely on attributes of the recipe itself (e.g., ingredients, number of steps, preparation time, nutritional content, tags) that are known as soon as the recipe is created and published and we chose not include user ratings or reviews from the future, since our goal is to predict how the recipe would be rated before any user feedback is received.
+This ensures our model’s predictions are realistic and reflect the information a recipe creator or platform would have when they post it.

 # Baseline Model

 For our baseline model, we chose a straightforward **Linear Regression** approach.
 We included just two features derived directly from the recipes dataset to predict the average rating:

 1. **`n_steps`** (Quantitative): The number of steps in the recipe instructions.
-This is a numeric value that can theoretically range from very few (simple recipes) to many (complex recipes).
+This is a numeric value that can theoretically range from very few to many.
+That being said we know most of the data falls between 5 and 12 steps.

 2. **`n_ingredients`** (Quantitative): The count of ingredients used in the recipe.
-Another strictly numeric value, where a higher count typically implies more complexity or richness of flavor.
+Another strictly numeric value, where a higher count typically implies more complexity to a recipe.
+We know from earlier analysis that there is a similar distribution to that of the number of steps.

 **Data Types of the Features:**

-- **Quantitative Features:**
+**Quantitative Features:**
+  We did not encode either of these because they are numeric.
-  - `n_steps` (no need for encoding, it’s numeric)
+  - `n_steps`
-  - `n_ingredients` (no need for encoding, it’s numeric)
+  - `n_ingredients`

 **Ordinal Features:**
 None of the initial baseline features were inherently ordinal.
-Both `n_steps` and `n_ingredients` are purely numeric and continuous, without a defined “rank” other than their numeric magnitude.

 **Nominal Features:**
 None were used in the baseline model.
-We didn’t include categorical variables (like tags or submission date categories) at this stage, so no one-hot encoding or similar transformations were necessary.
+We didn’t include categorical variables (like tags or submission date categories) at this stage, so we didn't use one-hot encoding or similar transformations.

-**No Additional Encodings or Transformations:**
-Since both features are numeric and directly suitable for linear regression, we did not need to perform any special encoding or scaling for this baseline model.

 ---

 **Model Performance:**
 We evaluated the baseline model’s predictions against the observed ratings using the Mean Squared Error (MSE).
 The MSE for our baseline model was approximately **0.316**.

-To understand this number in context, consider that ratings typically range from 1 to 5.
-An MSE of 0.316 means our predictions are, on average, off by about `sqrt(0.316) ≈ 0.56` points.
-In other words, if the true rating is a 4.0, the model might often predict somewhere around 3.4 to 4.6.
+In context, considering that ratings typically range from 1 to 5, this MSE of 0.316 means our predictions are, on average, off by about `sqrt(0.316) ≈ 0.56` points.
+Basically, if the true rating is a 4.0, the model would often predict somewhere between 3.4 to 4.6.

 **Is the Model “Good”?**
-While this baseline performance is not terrible, it’s certainly not highly accurate.
-Predicting ratings within roughly half a rating point may be somewhat useful, but there’s likely room for significant improvement by incorporating more features and transformations.
-Given that we’ve only used two very simple features, it’s expected that this initial model doesn’t capture the complexity of what makes a recipe highly rated.
+While this baseline performance is not terrible, it’s definently not highly accurate, particularly given how many ratings are clustered between 4 and 5.
+There’s likely room for improvement by incorporating more features and transformations.
+Given that we’ve only used two very simple features, with limited correleation to rating, it’s expected that this initial model doesn’t capture the complexity of what makes a recipe highly rated.

-In summary, our baseline model provides a starting point.
-It’s “okay” for a first attempt, but not yet “good” by most standards.
-We anticipate that adding more nuanced features—such as nutritional information, complexity of instructions, or even temporal trends—will help improve our predictive accuracy.
+To summarize, our baseline model provides a starting point.
+We hope that adding more features—such as nutritional information, complexity of instructions, and more will help improve our predictive accuracy.

 # Final Model

 **Features Added and Their Rationale:**

 In our baseline model, we relied primarily on the number of steps and the number of ingredients.
-While these features capture some sense of a recipe’s complexity, we believed that other factors—those that arise naturally from how recipes are developed, presented, and consumed—could provide a richer understanding of what drives user ratings.
-To better reflect the data generating process, we introduced the following features:
+While these features capture some sense of a recipe’s complexity, the complexity of recipe is not the only indicator of how well recieved it will be.
+We believed that other factors could also help us better understand what drives user ratings.
+We added the following features:

 1. **Nutritional Information (e.g., `calories`, `sodium_pdv`, `sugar_pdv`)**:
-   Users often care about healthyness but also extra sugar, salt, and calories can make a recipe taste better.
-A recipe's nutritional profile can influence how people feel about it, especially if it aligns (or clashes) with their dietary preferences.
-For example, a dish that is lower in sodium or balanced in macronutrients may be more appealing to health-conscious consumers.
-By incorporating these features, we acknowledge that ratings are not given in a vacuum; they are affected by how the recipe’s nutritional makeup meets users’ culinary and health expectations.
+   There is two side here.
+Users care about health when eating, but also extra sugar, salt, and calories can make a recipe taste better.
+For example, a dish that is lower in sodium may be more appealing to health-conscious consumers, that being said the average person might like recipes with lots of salt more.

 2. **Description Length (`descriptionLen`)**:
-   The length and detail of the recipe description may guide user expectations and their understanding of the dish.
-A more detailed description might help users visualize the final outcome or understand the complexity of flavors, potentially leading to higher satisfaction.
-This feature represents the human-driven aspect of recipe sharing—cooks who take time to describe their recipes may provide a more enjoyable user experience, thereby influencing ratings.
+   The length and detail of the recipe description might affect the users expectations and understanding of the food they are making.
+A more longer and more detailed description might be linked to higher ratings.
+There also may be a factor at play where the people who spend more time describing their recipes put more time into the recipes themselves.

 3. **Time-Based Groupings (`date_group`)**:
    Over time, user tastes and Food.com’s standards may shift.
-Grouping recipes by submission date captures trends or seasonal preferences.
-Recipes posted earlier may differ systematically from newer ones in style, ingredient availability, or formatting conventions.
-By acknowledging temporal patterns, we align our model with the reality that the data was generated across different time periods, each potentially shaping user ratings.
+Grouping recipes by submission date captures trends related to time.
+The food most popular a while ago, is similar to the food most popular today, but certainly not the same.
+Users may also have given higher reviews on average at different points in time.
+By acknowledging time related patterns, we align our model with the reality that the data was generated across different time periods,  potentially shaping ratings.

 4. **Non-Linear Transformations (Polynomial Features of `n_steps`)**:
    The relationship between the complexity of a recipe (as measured by the number of steps) and rating is unlikely to be strictly linear.
-Perhaps very simple recipes and very elaborate ones appeal to different audiences.
-Introducing polynomial features allows the model to capture more nuanced, curved relationships that linear models might miss.
-This reflects the idea that the data generation involves non-linear human preferences—users don’t always rate a recipe with 10 steps halfway between how they rate a 5-step and a 20-step recipe.
+For example very simple recipes and very elaborate ones may be targetted at different audiences.
+Introducing polynomial features allows the model to capture more nuanced, relationships that we might otherwise miss.

-In all these cases, the added features and transformations weren’t chosen because we *knew* they would improve accuracy, but because they represent meaningful aspects of how recipe data and user ratings are generated.
-Our goal is to incorporate the complexity of human taste, nutrition awareness, and culinary trends, not just to optimize a metric blindly.
+We added features and transformations that we thought might meaningfully influence a recipe rating.
+We didn't know before wether they would improve accuracy or not.
+Our goal was to think about and base our model off real humans recipe considerations and not just to optimize metrics blindly.

 ---